-- Diversity– This is in terms of work that you could get.
-With their reach in hardware, software, phones, games, social networking etc., there are several opportunities for you to grow and learn.
+- Diversity– This is with regards to the kind of profile you could get.
+With their reach in hardware, software, phones, video games, social networking, and so on, there are several opportunities for you to grow and learn.

 - Employee Care– Microsoft takes care of its employees really well and provides them with great compensation and benefits.
 Living paycheck to paycheck?
 Change that by joining Microsoft.

 - Leadership– After taking the position of CEO, Satya Nadella has changed the environment in Microsoft to innovation and togetherness.